nutgaard/react-router-breadcrumbs/README.md

 "react-router": "^2.0.0"
 ```

+In addition a polyfill for `Array.includes` is needed if you are targeting a browser which does not support this.

 ## Undocumented / TODO
 1. If a breadcrumbLink and the route.path is both falsy the component uses a empty string.
 Suggest adding a default message/invariant/console.error to warn the user